Jeavon/Umbraco-Core-Property-Value-Converters/Docs/ModelsBuilder.md

 ## Step 2: Create a custom converter that inherits from MultipleMediaPickerPropertyConverter ##

-We need to override two methods, `ConvertSourceToObject` and `GetPropertyValueType`
+We need to override two methods, `ConvertSourceToObject` and `GetPropertyValueType` and specify the property aliases that we want to convert to `Image`, `File` or `Folder`

     namespace TestSite.Logic.PropertyConverters
     {